contentstack/cli/packages/contentstack-bulk-publish/README.md

                                   multiple environments, specify their names separated by spaces.
   -k, --stack-api-key=<value>     API key of the source stack.
 You must use either the --stack-api-key flag or the
                                   --alias flag.
-  -l, --locales=<value>...
-Locales in which entries will be published, e.g., en-us.
-In the case of multiple
-                                  locales, specify the codes separated by spaces.
   -y, --yes                       Set it to true to process the command with the current configuration.
       --api-version=<value>       API version to be used.
 Values [Default: 3, Nested Reference Publishing: 3.2].
+      --branch=<value>            [default: main] The name of the branch where you want to perform the bulk publish operation.
+If you don't mention the branch name, then by default the entries from main branch will be published.
       --bulk-publish=<value>      [default: true] Set this flag to use Contentstack's Bulk Publish APIs.
 It is true, by default.
       --content-types=<value>...
 The UID of the content type(s) whose edited entries you want to publish in bulk.
 In case of multiple content types, specify the IDs separated by spaces.
+      --locales=<value>...
+Locales in which entries will be published, e.g., en-us.
+In the case of multiple locales, specify the codes separated by spaces.
       --retry-failed=<value>      (optional) Use this option to retry publishing the failed entries/assets from the logfile.
 Specify the name of the logfile that lists failed publish calls.
 If this option is used, it will override all other flags